grantek/minisynth32/README.md

 PCB notes for manufacturers:

-* Rear PCB only: 31.7mm * 96mm
+* Rear PCB only (v1.1): 31.7mm * 96mm
-* Front PCB only: 15.2mm * 89.9mm
+* Front PCB only (v2.0): 17mm * 96.2mm
-* Panelised front+rear PCB: 49.5mm * 96mm
+* Panelised front+rear PCB: 51.3mm * 96.2mm
 * Minimum hole size: 0.5mm (the standard "0.3mm" is fine to select)
 * Minimum track spacing: 0.2mm (the standard "6 mils" is fine to select)
 * Layers: 2
 * Thickness: must be 1.6mm

-Don't be scared of the SMD switches, they're huge compared to most surface mount devices.
-If you're coming from clumsyMIDI and have never hand-soldered these, the trick is to solder one leg and position the switch while the solder is molten.
-Ideally use flux paste/gel, position the switch, and hold it while adding a blob of solder.

-Apart from that, the main soldering advice is to solder the DAC and OLED boards first (see below), then the generic "lowest-height components first".
+The main soldering advice is to solder the DAC and OLED boards first if possible (see below), then the generic "lowest-height components first".
 Make sure to trim all legs on the underside of the rear breakout PCB, as this faces upwards and there isn't much room to the printed case.

-### Soldering the OLED and GY-PCM5102 board
+### Soldering the OLED board with 3D-printed shim

+The OLED boards have the glass screen bonded to the PCB, sometimes with no visible clearance and sometimes with a padded adhesive tape that makes the module a little thicker.
+The front PCB sits at a fixed distance from the front face, so the OLED board needs to be soldered with some clearance from the front PCB.
+To help with this, there is a 3D-printed shim that clips on the front PCB and helps align the OLED board.

+There are 2 STL files for the shim, a thicker one for low-clearance boards and a thinner one for boards with some padding underneath the glass screen.
+Ideally, do a test fit with the OLED board by sticking it to the shim with double-sided tape, clipping the shim onto the front PCB, and fitting the front PCB to the 3D-printed faceplate.
+If you need to adjust the thickness, open shim.FCStd in FreeCAD, open the spreadsheet named "Spreadsheet", and edit the value of "shim thickness", then export the shim model as an STL.

+Once you have everything aligned, you can solder the pins into the front panel PCB.

+### Soldering the DAC module

 **IMPORTANT:** As per the clumsyMIDI documentation, make sure that all 4 solder pad "jumpers" on the GY-PCM5102 board are set BEFORE soldering it to the board.

-**IMPORTANT:** The OLED board MUST be soldered _flat_ against the front panel PCB.
-There is no clearance for the plastic collar of a pin header.

-To solder the OLED board to the front panel:

-- Take a 4-pin header, and solder it "normally" on the rear side of the board (ie. plastic collar on the rear of the board, short ends of the pins in the OLED board's holes.
-- Trim the soldered ends of the pins off with sidecutters if they stick up far enough to do so.
-Alternatively, don't insert the pins that far in before soldering.
-- Slide the black plastic collar off the pin header, using pliers or by levering something underneath it.
-If necessary, you can crush the collar with pliers and remove the pieces.
-- Insert the long ends of the pins without the collar through the Minisynth 32 front panel PCB, so that the OLED board is sitting on its silk-screened footprint.
-The OLED board sits partially on the front panel PCB, but is both longer and wider at one edge that the front panel PCB.
-- The OLED board will rock on the largest of its SMD components pressing against the front panel board.
-Take a piece of printer paper, fold it in half twice (so you have 4 layers), and use that as a shim between the two boards to stabilise the OLED board horizontal to the front panel PCB.
-- Once stabilised, solder the pins in place on the front panel PCB, and trim the ends.

 To solder the GY-PCM5102 DAC board:

 - Check the soldered pad headers on the rear of the GY-PCM5102 a final time.